UPDATE: Semi driver failed to stop, leaving 1 dead in Porter County head-on crash, police say

 The driver of the northbound vehicle was pronounced dead at the scene, police said.
 Police did not reveal the identity of the deceased or others involved in the crash.

-The county police accident reconstruction team was on the scene Monday afternoon and the roadway remains closed until further notice, police said.
+The county police accident reconstruction team was on the scene Monday afternoon and the road remains closed until further notice, police said.

 Come back to nwi.com for more details as they become available.